crossplane/crossplane/design/design-doc-stacks.md

 # Markdown description of this entry
 readme: |
  *Markdown* describing the sample Crossplane Stack project in more detail

-# Version of project (optional)
-# If omitted the version will be filled with the docker tag
-# If set it must match the docker tag
-version: 0.0.1

 # Maintainer names and emails.
 maintainers: